Entire home

 Burford

 Located in Burford, this cottage is in a rural area and on a river.
 The area's natural beauty can be seen at Thames River and River Windrush, while Tolsey Museum and SOTA Gallery are cultural highlights.
 Cotswold Wildlife Park and Gardens and Crocodiles of the World are also worth visiting.
-Make sure you get close to the area's animals with activities such as game walks and birdwatching.
+Break out the clubs and hit the links on a nearby golf course, or seek out an adventure with ecotours, hiking and horse riding.

 Little Barrington